Luxxgit2k4/Email-Application/README.md

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request for any enhancements or bug fixes.

+## License

+This project is open-source and available under the [MIT License](https://opensource.org/license/mit)